Aryansrivastava21-ctrl/history-chapter/README.md

 <h6><p>Prehistoric paintings have been found in many parts of
 the world.
 We do not really know if the<br> Lower Palaeolithic people ever produced any art objects.
-But by the Upper Palaeolithic times we <br>see a proliferation of artistic activities.
-Around the world the walls of many caves of this time are <br>full of finely carved and painted pictures of animals which the cave-dwellers hunted.
-The subjects<br> of their drawings were human figures, human activities, geometric designs and animal symbols.<br> In India the earliest paintings have been reported from the Upper Palaeolithic times</p></h6>
+But by the Upper Palaeolithic times we see a proliferation of artistic activities.
+Around the world the walls of many caves of this time are full of finely carved and painted pictures of animals which the cave-dwellers hunted.
+The subjects of their drawings were human figures, human activities, geometric designs and animal symbols.<br> In India the earliest paintings have been reported from the Upper Palaeolithic times</p></h6>